HYDRATION - WHAT YOU NEED TO KNOW

 What happens when the coolant runs low?

 Just like a car, your body must dissipate the excess heat generated from burning fuel.
 Unlike a car, your body's coolant isn't in a sealed internal system; you use it once and then it's gone and needs to be replaced.
 Unfortunately, we don't come with built-in gauges or indicators that tell us just how much coolant we have left in our system.
-We can't run a dipstick down our gullet and get a reading that says, Add a quart.
-We do have some physiological signs, but they function at the Warning-Danger! level, too late to maintain optimal performance.
+We do have some physiological signs, but they function at the Warning-Danger!
+Level - too late to maintain optimal performance.
 For instance, by the time you feel thirsty, you could have a 2% body weight water loss, already into the impairment zone.

 The chart below shows what happens to human performance at each percent of weight loss.
 By weight loss, we mean the percentage of your body weight at the start of exercise that you have lost at the end via sweat.
-If you go out for a run at 160 pounds (approx 72.5 kg) and weigh in 20 miles later at 154 (approx 70 kg), you've lost almost 4% of your body weight.
+If you go out for a run at approx 72.5 kg and weigh in 32 km later at approx 70 kg, you've lost almost 4% of your body weight.
 That's too much to maintain your pace to the end, let alone expect to kick.

 Symptoms by percent body weight water loss: